What Is Meaning Of Vitamin D Deficiency & Its Impact On Body’s Metabolism

 Having brittle bones is quite an indication that you are living through Vitamin D deficiency.
 The growth of bones is supplemented with sources of Vitamin D and its deficiency leads to thinning of bones or bone loss.

 Vitamin D promotes the growth and development of bones.
-Studies have shown that “shortage of Vitamin D accompanied with Calcium results in poor skeletal health” as concluded by the experiment conducted.
+Studies have shown that “shortage of Vitamin D accompanied by Calcium results in poor skeletal health” as concluded by the experiment conducted.

 4. Bone loss: